nmbr73/Shaderfuse/Shaders/Planet/WildKifs4D.md

 Number of problems: 1

-- Thumbnail seems to be not a 320x180 pixel PNG
+- Thumbnail file does not exist